Samvel017/Samvel017/README.md

 - 👋 Hi, I’m Samvel
-- 👀 I’m interested in Front-End Development
+- 👀 I’m Software Developer at Solicy
-- 🌱 I’m currently learning React Js library of JavaScript
 - 📫 You can reach me with linkedin - https://www.linkedin.com/in/samvel-hovhannisyan-91739a224/

 <!---